keebio/keebio-docs/docs/faq/main.md

 - [Ordering](ordering): Info on modifiying orders and holds
 - [Products](products): Product updates
 - [Switches and Sockets](switches): Switch compatibility info
-- [Technical Info](technical): Technical info on building and flashing boards
+- [Technical/Build Info](technical): Technical info on building and flashing boards
 - [Contact Info](contact): Find out how to contact us
 - [Miscellaneous](miscellaneous): Random info you might have thought about